jeremyary/CEP_skypeBot/README.md

-CepConcepts
+CEP_skypeBot
 ===========

-Somewhere to work out some Fusion and CEP concepts
+SkypeBot for tracking code contribution to GitHub and CI status